bureson/nn-compass/scenes/dilemma3.md

 - rolemodel-driveoutcome-new-2_2: 0.8

 # Feedback
 Pushing back on your direct manager's decision can be healthy.
 However, in this case Vivian has made it clear that the shift needs to happen.
 You have full information about the importance of your current project, but she could have information about the importance of the new project.
-Consider asking Vivian for  further clarification on the urgency of the new project instaed of only stating your own concerns once more.
+Consider asking Vivian for further clarification on the urgency of the new project instead of only stating your own concerns once more.
 You might delay critical work processes that are of higher priority to the business.

-This is a dilemma between demonstrating agility and adapting quickly to change, inspire and support others through times of change as well as delegating and empovering others to take action
+This is a dilemma between demonstrating agility and adapting quickly to change, inspire and support others through times of change as well as delegating and empovering others to take action.

 # Choice